marcelovani/term_tree_selector/README.md

 **Description (optional):** Text that will be displayed above the form

-## REST Endpoints
+## REST Endpoint
-The following REST Export endpoints are provided by the "Term Tree Selector" view.
+The following REST Export endpoint is provided by the "Term Tree Selector" view.

 ### Root terms